National Fish and Chips Day

 How to celebrate this glorious dish?
 With equally as glorious beer!
 Happy fryday!

 National Fish and Chips Day, is always celebrated on the first Friday of June, happy fryday!
 It started in 2015 to acknowledge the nation's favourite dish, a day to give fish and chips the recognition it deserves!
-This year it will fall June 5th.
+This year it will fall June 4th.
 And why do we love it at Beerwulf?!
 Because fish and chips go exceedingly well with beer.

 Don't rule out other styles, however.
-A Belgian Strong Blond (Duvel), for example is stronger, but not overly complex in flavor, resulting in a great match when it comes to intensity.
+A Belgian Strong Blond (Duvel), for example is stronger, but not overly complex in flavour, resulting in a great match when it comes to intensity.
 The higher levels of carbon dioxide will cut through the fat with a surprisingly refreshing effect.
 The salty dish will flourish with the fruity notes in the beer.

-If you fancy being a bit more adventurous, try creating your own beer batter.
-Adding beer can create extra flavor, and the carbonation will make the batter golden, light and crispy.
-Lagers work best for this, their delicate flavor will not be too bold or overpowering and the subtle malt and hop flavors will complement the fish.
+If you don’t fancy the pub and are keen to be a bit more adventurous, try creating your own beer batter at home.
+Adding beer can create extra flavour, and the carbonation will make the batter golden, light and crispy.
+Lagers work best for this, their delicate flavour will not be too bold or overpowering and the subtle malt and hop flavors will complement the fish.
 A stout could be interesting.
 This will add a slight chocolaty, malty sweet profile and maybe coffee notes too.
 The stout will be delicious for frying fish but also for a veggie alternative, potatoes and onion rings.

 We suggest staying clear of very hoppy beers.
 The hops will isomerise and turn bitter, the aromas also are too fragile to stand up to frying.

 So whether you're going to the pub or making your own batter, we sincerely hope you enjoy it.
 Long live the nation's favourite!

 Lager | 5.9% | 24 x 33 cl